The Passive Job-Seeker

-They don’t have a lot time to spare.
+Don’t have a lot time to spare.

-They look at other job opportunities relatively infrequently.
+Look at other job opportunities relatively infrequently.

-They’re looking for a better job, not just another job.
+Want a better job, not just another job.

-They’re invariably off the market relatively quickly once they decide they want to move.
+Invariably off the market relatively quickly once they decide they want to move.

 These are the types of people that most recruiters are looking to interview.

 So, to those of you still in the ranks of the employed, here’s a career management tip – always be looking for your next career move while you’re still relatively happy in your current job.
 It’s better for you and it’s better for the potential new employer.
-Much better.

-It’s better for you because you can view the job you’re interviewing for with more objectivity than if you were out of work and needed something to pay the bills.
+It’s better for you because you can view the job you’re interviewing for with more objectivity than if you were out of work and need to pay the bills.
 It’s better for the potential new employer because, for reasons best known to themselves, they’ll consider you a better candidate if you’re not out of work.